Melanie's Marvelous Measles

 Melanie's Marvelous Measles is a self-published children's book written by Australian author and anti-vaccine activist Stephanie Messenger.
 Through its story, the book claims, contrary to scientific data, that contracting measles is beneficial to health, and that vaccines are ineffective.

 The book was first published in 2012, but came to attention in 2015 following a measles outbreak that began at Disneyland during December of the previous year.
 Many commentators have criticised the book because of the dangers associated with contracting measles, and because its title is reminiscent of George's Marvellous Medicine, by Roald Dahl, who was a prominent advocate of vaccination in his later years, following the death of his daughter Olivia from measles in 1962.
-The book has also received attention for the numerous negative reviews it has received on Amazon.com.
+The book has also received attention for the numerous negative, often sarcastic, reviews it has received on Amazon.com.

 Premise and plot

 The book contends that contracting measles is beneficial for children, with the book's product description describing the disease as "quite benign" and "beneficial to the body".

 Melanie's Marvelous Measles was written to educate children on the benefits of having measles and how you can heal from them naturally and successfully.
 Often today, we are being bombarded with messages from vested interests to fear all diseases in order for someone to sell some potion or vaccine, when, in fact, history shows that in industrialised countries, these diseases are quite benign and, according to natural health sources, beneficial to the body.